Scottin3d/unity-utils/README.md

 # Unity utility library
-This is an extension of the generous library put together by [@adammyhre](https://github.com/adammyhre) https://github.com/adammyhre/Unity-Utils aka git-amend.
+This is an extension of the generous library put together by [@adammyhre](https://github.com/adammyhre) aka git-amend.
+His original library can be found here: https://github.com/adammyhre/Unity-Utils.
 I have found myself adding to his existing class as well as adding my own as I work on projects.

 ## Features